lums658/sieve_exec_comparison/README.md

 A set of $n/B$ parallel task chains is launched to carry out the computation.

-## Implementations
+## Frameworks

 The various implementations included here are based on the same block algorithm and use essentially the same functions.
 They differ, however, in how concurrency and parallelism are effected.
-- async: Uses `std::async` and `std::future` for concurrency and parallelism.
+- **async**: Uses `std::async` and `std::future` for concurrency and parallelism.
 Algorithmic steps are chained together via `std::async()` and `std::future.get()`.
-- cc: Uses the `concurrencpp` library, based on C++20 coroutines for concurrency and parallelism.
+- **cc**: Uses the `concurrencpp` library, based on C++20 coroutines for concurrency and parallelism.
 Algorithmic steps are chained together via `co_return` and `co_await`
-- direct: Algorithmic steps are chained together via one function directly using the results of the previous one.
+- **direct**: Algorithmic steps are chained together via one function directly using the results of the previous one.
 Function call chains are launched as separate `std::async` tasks.
-- p2300: Uses WG21 P2300 `std::execution` for concurrency and parallelism.
+- **p2300**: Uses WG21 P2300 `std::execution` for concurrency and parallelism.
 Algorithmic steps are chained together with `std::execution` and `operator|`.
-- tbb: Uses Intel Threading Building Blocks (oneTBB) for concurrency and parallelism.
+- **tbb**: Uses Intel Threading Building Blocks (oneTBB) for concurrency and parallelism.
 Algorithmic steps are embedded in `tbb::flow` task graph nodes.

+The associated driver programs are named `sieve_<framework>_fun.cpp`.
+(The "fun" is due not only to this being fun but because the driver is based on composing free functions together.
+There are also "obj" variants, based on function objects, not yet copied here.)

 ## Prerequisites

-### concurrencpp
+### concurrencpp and std::execution

-Pull in the concurrencpp and wg21_p2300_std_execution submodules
+Pull in the concurrencpp and wg21_p2300_std_execution submodules with git

 ```bash
   $ git submodule update --init --recursive